slaskar1/racial-transition/README.md

 # The Final Map

-The final Map consisted of two pages.
+The Final Map consisted of two pages.
 The first page consists of the maps of Percentage Black population 1970 and Percentage Black Population in 2020.
 The second page consists of the Racial Transition.
 If the county went through a racial transition, then it is blue, if not then its green.

+Map of the US other than Alaska were pasted in the Print Layouts first and then Map of Alaska were were pasted above as a second Map.
+This is to provide a zoomed static Map and understand the Map colors better.

 ![alt text](<Images/Racial Transition-600dpi.png>)